Flash Attention 4 in practice: what we shipped and what we cut

 The Honest Verdict

-lane exists and the helper emits the command, but the checked-in receipt is
+path exists and the helper emits the command, but the checked-in execution record is

 still pending.
 No-KV dense comparison matrix, bounded prefill, and bounded